woof-woof/docs/README.md

 ### Logger
 Listens on `log/#` (`log/error`, `log/warn`, `log/debug`)
-Other agents can publish logs to thos topics.
+Other agents can publish logs to those topics.
 The logger can store them or take actions (e.g. send email) based on the received messages.
 ```js
 {